Seven Chief Vices

 Series 4

-A series of teachings related to the seven chief vices—also known as the seven deadly sins.
-The greatest obstacles to virtue are the vices herein.
-Each one wages war against your soul, pulling you away from God and deeper into self-centeredness and sin.
-These teachings expose the deceptive pull of each vice, reveal their spiritual consequences, and provide the path to victory through opposing virtues and grace.
+The greatest obstacles to virtue are the seven chief vices—traditionally known as the seven deadly sins.
+Each one wages war against your soul, pulling you from the narrow path of fulfillment and dragging you deeper into self-centeredness, sin, and emptiness.
+These teachings expose the deceptive pull of each vice, reveal their spiritual consequences, and provide the path to victory through the power of opposing virtue and the movement of grace.

 Part 1: The Vice of Pride